jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 - Use Private IP instead of Public IP for good savings and better network performance
 - Use same AZ for maximum savings (but you loose the high availability)

+## AWS Savings Plan

+AWS Savings Plans is a way to save more money by getting more discounts.
+And to do so, we need to commit with a amount of dollar per hour during 1 or 3 years.
+(With upfront, partial upfront and no upfront).
+This is the easiest way to setup long terms commitments in AWS.

+There are two types of savings plans

+**EC2 Savings Plan**

+- Up to 72% discount compared to On-Demand and we commit to usage of individual instance families in a region (e.g. C5 or M5)
+- Regardless of AZ, size (m5.xl to m5.4xl), OS (Linux/Windows) or tenancy

+**Compute Savings Plan:**

+- Up to 66% discount compared to On-Demand
+- Regardless of Family, Region, size, OS, tenancy, compute options
+- Compute Options: EC2, Fargate, Lambda